newzavod/frontend-project-lvl1/README.md

 # Project Title

+The Brain Games (console games).
+## Description

 The project consists of five simple mathematical console games.

-## Description

-An in-depth paragraph about your project and overview of use.
+Each game has its own rules. they are shown after the greeting in the game.
+In each game there are three rounds, you need to answer only in accordance with the rules.
+To start the game, enter the name of the game and press enter.
+Have fun!
 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+* OS version:  Windows 10 (command line)
+               Ubuntu 16.10

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+* make install
+* npm ci
+* npm link

 ### Executing program